Where to go in Venice?

 Where to stay in Venice?

 It is the dream of almost all tourists to rent a hotel room directly in the old town.
 There is only one catch: it is extremely expensive!
 200 Euro per night in the season might just be enough for a simple room.
 During Corona times it is of course much cheaper.
-Currently (August 2020) rooms cost about half the price.
+Currently (Beginning 2021) rooms cost about half the price.

 There is also another expensive problem.
 You can only get around the old town on foot or by boat.
 If you can't carry your suitcase far, you usually need a taxi boat (water cab), also expensive: More about water busus on this page